C4LV1NPU6/byu-cs260/startup/README.md

-Unofficial README for Startup Web Application assignment, made by pair programmers Calvin Pugmire (C4LV1NPU6) and Tachiinii Ranger (rokketranger):
+README for Startup Web Application assignment, made by pair programmers Calvin Pugmire (C4LV1NPU6) and Tachiinii Ranger (rokketranger):

+This is the short unofficial README.
+For the full official README see the README directory.